 Like the archetypes in Jung’s theories, the forms of knowledge, fame, wealth, power, beauty, and renunciation, are all persons.
 There is also a hierarchy in the forms which represents the order in which they are manifest: knowledge precedes the rest, fame follows knowledge and creates the perfect and most famous person, from this fame four qualities, are successively created—wealth, power, beauty, and renunciation.
 This hierarchy of qualities has some important implications for social organization.

-For instance, it means that the leaders in society cannot be elected based on wealth, power, or beauty, unless they have the moral heroism—i.e. the conviction to use their will to fight evil.
-Other attributes such as wealth, power, and beauty, come from the moral heroism.
+For instance, it means that the leaders in society cannot be selected based on wealth, power, or beauty unless they have moral heroism—i.e. the conviction to use their will to fight evil.
+Other attributes such as wealth, power, and beauty, come from moral heroism.
 And once the hero has acquired all kinds of qualities, he can also stand detached from each one of them.
 The key point is that being a yashasvi who slays dragons and conquers evil is more important than wealth, power, beauty, and renunciation.
 And even more important than being the hero is being knowledgeable.
 Thus, a leader is defined first by knowledge, then by the desire to conquer evil, then by capabilities such as wealth, power, beauty, and renunciation, which act as assistants in the battle against evil.

 At the present moment, most leaders are elected due to wealth, power, and beauty.
 Some are even elected due to poverty and being deprived.
 They are not true heroes and they don’t represent goodness because they have no will to battle evil and deliver justice in society.
 Furthermore, they have very little knowledge to distinguish good from evil.

 The Varna System of Social Organization